 Module 2.
 Project work, 7.5 ECTS credits.
 This part consists of an extended experimental study of abiotic and biotic processes in an arctic-subarctic terrestrial ecosystem to provide hands-on experience in arctic ecological research.
 The study is part of long-term field experiments and will be conducted in small groups and consist of a full scientific research cycle, including hypotheses testing based on published literature, planning, field work, analysis of data, and report writing.
 The hypotheses will be tested and the results will be presented as a written scientific report and at a seminar.

-Practical information: Student housing will be available for course participants at the Abisko Scientific Research Station.
+Practical information: Student housing will be available for course participants at the Abisko Scientific Research Station or hostel.
+Travel and housing expenses is paid by the student.

 120 ECTS credits including 60 ECTS in Biology of which 15 ECTS in Ecology or 60 ECTS earth science/physical geography and 15 ECTS in biology, or equivalent knowledge.
 Proficiency in English equivalent to Swedish upper secondary course English B/6.
 Where the language of instruction is Swedish, applicants must prove proficiency in Swedish to the level required for basic eligibility for higher studies.